relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 Automation can be achieved by using the AMP for Endpoints API, which allows users to exploit their investigations by identifying which endpoints have seen a file, create custom file lists, and move endpoints in and out of triage groups.
 The API also makes it possible to collect and archive all events generated in an environment, which in turn makes possible extended historical data correlation.
 The AMP for Endpoints API enables developer and security teams to do the following:

--   **Ingest events**:  The API stores events in third-party tool,s archives extended event histories, and correlates against other logs.
+-   **Ingest events**:  The API stores events in third-party tools, archives extended event histories, and correlates against other logs.
 -   **Search**:  The API can find where a file has been, determine if a file has been executed, and capture command-line arguments.
 -   **Basic management**:  The API allows you to create groups, move desktop or computers, and manage file lists.